JuliaSM98/Programming-final-project/README.md

 Finally, the *Python* libraries needed are:

-- selenium
+- selenium - version: 4.1.3
-- time
+- pandas - version: 1.4.2
-- pandas
+- lxml - version: 4.2.6

-- lxml
+Once the above requirements are fulfilled, to carry out the data generation, just execute the following command from the **src** directory: *python webscraping.py*.

 ### Data generation
 This part generates the files corresponding to the allocation of the different portfolios and the generation of different indices (return & volatility) for each one of them.